FIRE-Phoebe/Gas_Price_analysis/README.md

 ### Advance Machine Learning Model
 - Artificial neural networks(ANN)
+  - Use Sequential class and Dense class.
+    - 42 neurons in hidden layers, 22 inputs in the model
+    - total 1,105 params
+  - Factors: total 22 factors from our datasets.
+  - Target: All_grades_gas_price
+  -
 ### Performance of Models
 #### Model Pros and Cons
 - Multiple Linear Regression